dustinpfister/blog_posts/_posts/lodash-defaults.md

 layout: post
 categories: lodash
 id: 275
-updated: 2019-02-19 16:04:50
+updated: 2020-06-01 11:57:02
-version: 1.7
+version: 1.8
 ---

-So when it comes to making helper methods, or constructor objects that are a little complex with javaScript there will be a need ro pass many properties to these kinds of functions.
-Some of the properties might be mandatory, other might be optional.
-In any case There might be a need to set some default values for these properties.
-In [lodash](https://lodash.com/) there is a quick convenience method that can be used to handle this process which is of couse the [\_.defaults](https://lodash.com/docs/4.17.10#defaults) object method in lodash.
-In this post I will be showing some quick use case examples of \_.defaults, as well as some vanilla js alternatives.
+So when it comes to making helper methods, or constructor objects that are a little complex with javaScript there will be a need to pass many properties to these kinds of functions.
+Some of the properties might be mandatory, other might be optional, bit in any case there might be a need to set some default values for these options for the method, function, constructor or what have you.

+There are native ways of parsing options for methods however in [lodash](https://lodash.com/) there is a quick convenience method that can be used to handle this process which is called the [\_.defaults](https://lodash.com/docs/4.17.10#defaults) object method.
+In this post I will be showing some quick use case examples of the \_.defaults method, as well as some vanilla js alternatives when it comes to option parsing and javaScipt methods.

 <!-- more -->